 In Jodhpur, meanwhile, guests at the splendid Taj Umaid Bhawan Palace have the opportunity to enjoy a slightly more sedate—but no less authentic—celebration of Holi.
 The hotel hosts traditional celebrations, including a roaring bonfire, that are the perfect introduction for Holi first-timers.

 Where to celebrate Holi if you have a particularly festive streak?
-For those looking to let loose, Goa’s perpetual calendar of parties reaches a fever pitch during the holiday.
+For those looking to let loose, the perpetual calendar of parties reaches a fever pitch during the holiday in Goa.
 Follow the beach-going and backpacking set for a slice of the celebrations.

 Given the holiday’s scope, visitors wondering where to celebrate Holi in India might find themselves spoiled for choice.
 Beyond Goa and Rajasthan, Mumbai is an ever-popular destination for glittering Holi parties.

 For those craving a spiritual experience, follow devotees to Mathura in Uttar Pradesh (the birthplace of Krishna, and a popular pilgrimage point) or to Hampi in Karnataka.
 And then there’s Varanasi, one of India’s most sacred cities, where revellers pelt each other with colour before entering the waters of the Ganges to wash it all away.
 Enjoy the views from a terrace—and be sure to indulge in the sweets, like gujia pastries, that are a traditional component of the holiday here.